nikita-emelianov/vpn-ip-logger-script/README.md

   * **`ip_summary.txt`**: A live summary of IP counts, updated after every check.
 This is the main file to watch.
   * **`ip_log.txt`**: A detailed, timestamped log of every IP check.
+  * **`nohup.out`**: A log file created by nohup that captures any console output or errors from the script.
+You can usually ignore this file.